AutoProving/TreeAutomataFormalization/README.md

-# Tree Automata Formalization in Coq
+# Formalization of Tree Automata in Coq

 ## Dependencies